patrickn/neaveynet-hugo/content/posts/tallinn-estonia-to-bialystok-poland-via-latvia-and-lithuania.md

 {{< image src="/img/2016/06/img_2959.jpg" caption="The tall trees of Estonia" >}}

 I had had no luck getting my bike serviced in Helsinki.
-That we're all booked up, so I was heading west via all the BMW Motorrad dealers.
+They were all booked up, so I was heading west via all the BMW Motorrad dealers.
 Only problem being that today and tomorrow, Thursday and Friday, were national holidays in Estonia.
 So I was out of luck there.

 {{< show_location >}}